Individualized Treatment Plan in Children and Young Adults With Relapsed Medulloblastoma and Ependymoma

 1. Adequate Liver Function Defined as:

 1. The effects of the agents used in this study on the developing human fetus areunknown.
 For this reason, women of child-bearing potential and men must agree to useadequate contraception (hormonal or barrier method of birth control; abstinence)prior to study entry, for the duration of study participation and 4 months aftercompletion of therapy administration.
-Should a woman become pregnant or suspect sheis pregnant while she or her partner is participating in this study, she shouldinform her treating physician immediately.
+Should a woman become pregnant or suspectpregnancy while participating in this study, the treating physician should beinformed immediately.

 2. Adequate neurologic function defined as participants with seizure disorder may beenrolled if seizures are well controlled.
 Participants on non-enzyme inducinganticonvulsants may be excluded pending interaction(s) with study drug.